dispatch/classic/docs/06/b.markdown

 [TagSoup][tagsoup] is a SAX-compliant parser, that parses HTML instead of well formed XML.
-TagSoup is very resilient, allowing you to load HTML as found in the wild, to be processed as a scala NodeSeq's.
+TagSoup is very resilient, allowing you to load HTML as found in the wild, to be processed as a scala NodeSeq.

 [tagsoup]: http://ccil.org/~cowan/XML/tagsoup/